-14. The Secretary General
+13. The Secretary General

+- 13.1.
+The Secretary General shall be appointed by the Council and act as the Secretary of the Congress and the Council. - 13.2.
+The Secretary General shall have the following duties: - 13.2.1. generally leading the administration of FIS; - 13.2.2. supervising the activities and work of Technical Committees, the amendment of the ICR and other technical rules and regulations; - 13.2.3. acting as a non-voting member of the Council; and - 13.2.4. supporting the President and the Council in working with the FIS Stakeholders. - 13.3.
+The Secretary General shall be responsible: - 13.3.1. for the best possible commercialisation of the rights related to the FIS World Championships, the FIS World Cups and other FIS Events for the benefit of the Member Associations; and - 13.3.2. for the development of FIS Disciplines and organisation of competitions. - 13.4.
+The Secretary General shall be accountable to the Council and reports to the President.

+14. The Committees

 - 14.1.
-The Secretary General shall be appointed by the Council and act as the Secretary of the Congress, the Council and the Executive Committee. - 14.2.
-The Secretary General shall have the following duties: - 14.2.1. generally leading the administration of FIS; - 14.2.2. supervising the activities and work of Technical Committees, the amendment of the ICR and other technical rules and regulations; - 14.2.3. acting as a non-voting member of the Council; and

-- 14.2.4. supporting the President in working with the FIS Stakeholders. - 14.3.
-The Secretary General shall be responsible: - 14.3.1. for the best possible commercialisation of the rights related to the FIS World Championships, the FIS World Cups and other FIS Events for the benefit of the Member Associations; and - 14.3.2. for the development of FIS Disciplines and organisation of competitions. - 14.4.
-The Secretary General shall be accountable to the Council and reports to the President.

-15. The Committees

-- 15.1.
-Joint Provisions - 15.1.1.
+Joint Provisions - 14.1.1.
 The FIS activities shall be supported by Committees.
 Standing Committees and Expert Committees are permanent Committees established by the Congress.
-Technical Committees, Sub-Committees and Working Groups are established by the Council. - 15.1.2.
+Technical Committees, Sub-Committees and Working Groups are established by the Council. - 14.1.2.
 All Committees, Sub-Committees and Working Groups shall be constituted and operate based on the Terms of Reference issued by the Council.
-The Council shall review the Terms of Reference every second year and make the necessary adjustments and amendments. - 15.1.3.
+The Council shall review the Terms of Reference every second year and make the necessary adjustments and amendments.

+- 14.1.3.
 The Committees shall report to the Council on an annual basis and as set out in the respective Terms of Reference.
-The Sub-Committees and Working Groups shall report to the Council in years with a physical Congress. - 15.1.4.
+The Sub-Committees and Working Groups shall report to the Council in years with a physical Congress. - 14.1.4.
 The Council shall appoint the chairpersons and members of the Standing Committees, the Expert Committees, the Technical Committees, and the Sub Committees and Working Groups subject to specific rules as set out in these Statutes.